 Support your child at home using the following guide:

 Reading Books Sent Home

-Once children have progressed onto reading through story books in school they will begin to bring home a level appropriate RWI book bag book, a reading for pleasure library book and a levelled comprehension book.
+Once children have progressed onto reading through story books in school, from year 1 upwards, they will begin to bring home a level appropriate RWI book bag book, a reading for pleasure library book and a levelled comprehension book.
 These will be changed every 3/4 days.